 HARRISONBURG, Va. –

-Peyton McDaniel scored 29 points as James Madison women's basketball limited Kent State to 1-of-16 (.063) from the three while the Dukes finished with 35 points off turnovers and in a dominant 80-48 season-opening victory over the Golden Flashes in the first leg of the MAC-SBC Challenge on Monday night inside the Atlantic Union Bank Center.
+Peyton McDaniel scored 29 points as James Madison women's basketball limited Kent State to 1-of-16 (.063) from the three while the Dukes finished with 35 points off turnovers in a dominant 80-48 season-opening victory over the Golden Flashes in the first leg of the MAC-SBC Challenge on Monday night inside the Atlantic Union Bank Center.

 JMU (1-0) led wire-to-wire, with its aggressive defensive tallying 16 steals – the most by the program since 2017.
 In total, Mid-American Conference favorite Kent State (0-1) committed 25 turnovers and was held to 15-of-59 (.254) from the field.